 Beginning July 1, 2013, first time borrowers may not receive Direct Subsidized Loans for more than 150% of the published length of the academic program in which they are currently enrolled.
 For example, a first time borrower in a 4-year degree program would have 6 years of Direct Subsidized Loan eligibility, and a borrower in a 2-year certificate program would have 3 years of Direct Subsidized Loan eligibility.
 Borrowers that have taken out loans before July 1, 2013 will still be eligible to receive loans under the previously established maximums, or until they reach SAP.

-Current interest rates for all Direct Loans are as follows:
+Current interest rates for all Direct Loans can be found here.

 All student loans have an origination fee.
 This is explained in your MPN and Entrance Counseling.
 This fee is simply taken out of the loan funds that you accept, so the money that you receive will be less than the funds that you accept.